 Congratulations!
 You've made it through the newborn days and you now have a 4-month old.
 Babies at this age can become really fun as they become more aware of the world around them and you get to know their personality a bit more.
 But, they can also go through some big changes!
 These changes can impact how they interact with you, how they sleep, how they poop, their feeding schedule, and so much more!
 Read on to learn more about your 4-month old baby.
 4-Month Old Developmental

 4 month old baby

-Your 4, 5, or 6 month old baby's sleep is undergoing some big changes during this stage: you're finally past the constant waking and eating of the newborn stage, and you can look forward to a more predictable daytime schedule as well.
-However, if you're still dealing with lots of night waking or with short naps, don't worry - these are very common problems at this stage.
-Your 4, 5, or 6 Month Old Baby's Sleep: An Overview By 4 months, your baby's sleep patterns are beginning to change
+Your 4, 5, or 6 month old baby's sleep is undergoing some big changes during this stage!
+You're finally past the constant waking and eating of the newborn stage, and you can look forward to a more predictable daytime schedule as well.
+However, if you're still dealing with lots of night waking or with short naps, don't worry.
+These are very common problems at this stage.
+Your 4, 5, or 6 Month Old Baby's Sleep: An Overview By 4 months, your baby's sleep patterns are beginning to change in

 Attention, tired moms everywhere (and I know about 95% of you reading this article right now are tired moms!!) - we have a message for you.
 We know how overwhelmed and exhausted you are.
 We know that you love your little one so much it practically hurts, but that you are simply drowning in sleep problems.
 We know that you feel desperate and alone as you try to get your baby or toddler back to sleep at night.
 We know you sometimes wonder if you've done something wrong, or if you've "ruined"